django15wattnet/15Watt_15Watt/README.md

 At this moment (2024-06-01) I'm not shure the BaseTplController is necessary.

 ### Models
-Have a look at the DoDos.
+Have a look at the ToDos.
 Use what ever you like as your ORM or database access.
+At this moment SqlObject is needed.

 ## ToDos
 - Make the use of [SqlObject](https://www.sqlobject.org/) optional